-The unique patent-pending Kerecis™ Omega3 fish-skin acellular dermal matrix transplantation technology from Kerecis uses complete acellular fish skin for tissue regeneration by transplantation.
-Applications include reconstructing the skin in chronic wounds, for hernia repair, breast reconstruction and dura reconstruction.
+Applications include reconstructing the skin in burn, chronic wounds and oral wound; for hernia repair, breast reconstruction and dura mater reconstruction.
 Other tissue-transplant products are based on tissues of human and porcine origin.
 Kerecis™ Omega3 is uniquely fish-skin-based, and offers improved economics and clinical performance, as well as reduced disease transfer risk and no cultural constraints on usage.

-The fish skin in the Kerecis™ Omega3 acellular dermal matrix products is from cod farmed in the pristine North Atlantic Ocean off the northwest coast of Iceland.
+The fish skin originates in the pristine waters of North Atlantic Ocean off the township of Isafjordur, in northwest coast Iceland.
 Consequently we can track each and every batch of raw materials to ensure the quality of our products.
 We process the fish skin using a proprietary method that preserves the structure and lipid composition of the skin.

 We have demonstrated proficiency in creating lipid-containing tissue matrices from fish skin, and shown that our material is safe, non-toxic and structurally sound.
 When the Kerecis™ Omega3 fish skin is inserted into or onto damaged human tissue, the fish skin is vascularized and populated by the patient's own cells, and ultimately converted into living tissue.

 Kerecis Omega3 Wound has been approved by the FDA and European regulatory authorities for wound healing.
 The product is undergoing registration at multiple regulatory authorities around the world.